2024 Solar Incentives Guide for North Branch, MN - Tax Credits & Rebates

 Federal Solar Incentives

-To find out exactly how much the ITC could save you, contact your local North Branch solar panel installation expert.
+To understand exactly how much the ITC could save you, talk to your local North Branch solar panel installation expert.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local North Branch solar panel company with your questions.
+More information about the new Inflation Reduction Act can be found here.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local North Branch solar panel company directly.

 State & Local Solar Incentives